Four Benefits and Three Precautions of Drinking Early Spring Green Tea!

 3. The low temperatures in spring slow down metabolism and reduce the presence of tea polyphenols, anthocyanins, and alcohols, aldehydes, and acids, thus making the tea less bitter.

-While early spring tea is excellent, please be aware of the following precautions:
+While early is excellent, please be aware of the following precautions:

 1. Although early spring tea is delicious, don't rush to it immediately after it has been processed.
 Freshly made tea should not be consumed right away.